|What is the 15 Puzzle?

 Alexander Bogomolny (cut-the-knot)

 Loyd's Fifteen, History,

 Ed Pegg Jr. (MAA online)

-14-15 puzzle /
+puzzle / Boss puzzle

 (The possible puzzle; The impossible puzzle)

 Karl Hörnell's Applet Center